 The main places of interest in the 2nd arrondissement are:

 - Rue de la Paix links the Place Vendôme to the Opéra Garnier and includes mainly high jewellery houses such as Cartier, Van Cleef & Arpels, Fred, or Mellerio, luxury stores, large hotels and palaces such as the Westminster Hotel and the Park Hyatt.

 - Place des Victoires, opened in 1685 and dedicated to Louis XIV.
 It is one of the five royal squares of Paris, with the Place des Vosges, the Place Dauphine, the Place Vendôme and the Place de la Concorde.

 - the semi-pedestrian food street of Rue Montorgueil

-- the Tour Jean Sans Peur (Tower of John the Fearless).
+- Tour Jean Sans Peur (Tower of John the Fearless).
 A medieval tower from the early 15th century.

-- The Grand Rex cinema.
+- Grand Rex cinema.
 An amazing Art Deco building.
-Its main auditorium is the largest cinema theatre in Europe.
+Its main auditorium is the biggest cinema theatre in Europe.

 - Rue des Colonnes.
 It is one of the rare examples of construction from the French Revolution time with its Greek Revival appearance, pavements and columns.

 - Rue des degrés.
 The street is entirely made up of a staircase that starts from the rue de Cléry and goes up to the rue Beauregard a few meters from the Porte Saint-Denis.
 With only 5.75 m long, the rue des Degrés is the shortest in Paris; it is also 3.30 meters wide.

 Photos of the Second Arrondissement